indranilweb/angular-nx-demo/README.md

 ## Development server

-Run `nx serve neo-store` for a dev server.
+Run `npm run start:ns` for a store application dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+Run `npm run start:ad` for an admin application dev server.
+Navigate to http://localhost:8000/.
+The app will automatically reload if you change any of the source files.

 ## Understand this workspace

-Run `nx graph` to see a diagram of the dependencies of the projects.
+Run `npx nx graph` to see a diagram of the dependencies of the projects.

 ## Remote caching